wp-plugins/spam-comments-cleaner/readme.txt

 == Description ==

-This plugin will delete all the SPAM comments of your WordPress site in a regular interval.
+This plugin will delete all the SPAM comments of your WordPress site in a regular time interval.
 To start the scheduled script this plugin using wp_cron hook.

 == Installation ==
 1. Upload the `wordpress-spam-cleaner` directory to the `/wp-content/plugins/` directory